PeterWangIntel/crosswalk-website/Crosswalk-bug-tracking-and-triage.md

 * Major --- Major loss of functionality
 * Normal --- Regular issue, some loss of functionality under certain circumstance
 * Minor --- Minor loss of functionality, or issues with easy workaround available

+### Bug Triage Process

+### Bug Triage Definition

+Bug Triage is a process to:

+* Ensure bugs are set with proper Priority/Severity
+* Ensure bug is reported with complete information for people to understand what the issue is
+* Resolve Invalid and Duplicate bugs.
+* Ensure enough log and debug info is provided for further diagnose, root cause and fix the bugs
+* Isolate bugs to components with 90% confidence
+* Isolate bugs to packages with 60% confidence if supporting packages

+### Bug Triage Team
+A team work on bug triage is expected to be comprised of PM, QA rep(s), dev rep(s) as mandatory team members, and distro rep(s) in some cases based on expertise mapping.
+* Bug triage team roll up the bug list to bug scrub meeting.
+* PM host weekly bug triage meeting to resolve controversial bugs.
+* Team members need to be equipped with required expertise of the projects or key components, and MUST commit to the triage work.